jasonjoh/python_tutorial/README.md

 	  # Use OData query parameters to control the results
 	  #  - Only first 10 results returned
-	  #  - Only return the DateTimeReceived, Subject, and From fields
+	  #  - Only return the ReceivedDateTime, Subject, and From fields
-	  #  - Sort the results by the DateTimeReceived field in descending order
+	  #  - Sort the results by the ReceivedDateTime field in descending order
 	  query_parameters = {'$top': '10',
-	                      '$select': 'DateTimeReceived,Subject,From',
+	                      '$select': 'ReceivedDateTime,Subject,From',
-	                      '$orderby': 'DateTimeReceived DESC'}
+	                      '$orderby': 'ReceivedDateTime DESC'}

 	  r = make_api_call('GET', get_messages_url, access_token, user_email, parameters = query_parameters)